EmanuelaBoros/EmanuelaBoros/README.md

 ## 💼 What I Do

 I'm passionate about natural language processing, historical document analysis, and building robust tools for multilingual, noisy, and low-resource data.
-My work lies at the intersection of computational linguistics, digital humanities, and machine learning — with a focus on **named entity recognition**, **entity linking**, and **event extraction** in complex, historical datasets.
+My work lies at the intersection of machine learning and digital humanities — with a focus on **named entity recognition**, **entity linking**, and **event extraction** in complex, historical datasets.

 ---